 You have a new user who complains they are not able to dial certain extensions.

-- Check the Partition associated to User B’s directory number
+- Check the Partition associated with User B’s directory number.

 - Validate that the Partition of User B’s directory number is configured in Device A’s Calling Search Space

 - If the line appears with multiple entries in the Route Plan Report, that could be the source of our issue.
 Check to see if the Calling Search Space of User A’s device contains multiple of these partitions.